Girard at a Glance

 Elementary/Middle School: Trimester system (fall, winter, and spring terms)

 Highly trained/certified teachers apply the latest educational strategies in thought-provoking and engaging lessons.
 Specialists provide classes in art, music, physical education, health, science, and research and technology.
-Computer instruction is integrated into all classes.
-French, Latin and Spanish are introduced in seventh grade.
+Computer use is integrated into all classes.
+French and Spanish are introduced in seventh grade.
 Remedial instruction and counseling are available for children who require extra support and guidance.

-Recent academic initiatives include: Adopting the Common Core State Standards, Step up to STEM (building science, technology, engineering and math skills beginning in the elementary grades), Physics First (resequencing high school courses so that students study physics before chemistry and biology), and Summer Reach Camp (remediation and activities camp for select Girard students).
+Recent academic initiatives include: Adopting the Common Core State Standards, Step up to STEM (building science, technology, engineering and math skills beginning in the elementary grades), and Summer Reach Camp (enrichment and/or remediation plus fun activities for select Girard students).

 Some of our well-known Girard College alumni: